 Any Muslim citizen of India who is physically and financially capable of undertaking the Hajj pilgrimage can apply.
-However, do note that applicants must possess a machine-readable Indian passport issued before the application deadline and valid at least until 15 January 2026.
+However, do note that applicants must possess a machine-readable Indian passport having validity at least till 31 December 2026.

-No, children under 12 years of age (as of 30 April 2025) are not allowed to apply for Hajj 2025, given safety concerns.
+No, children below 12 years of age are not allowed to apply for Hajj 2026, given safety concerns.

 Applications can be submitted online through the official Haj Committee website: www.hajcommittee.gov.in or via the "Haj Suvidha" mobile app.
 After filling the online application, a copy should be downloaded and submitted to the respective State/Union Territory Haj Committees along with relevant documents.

-No, you cannot repeat Hajj in 2025, unless under specific conditions.
+No, you cannot repeat Hajj in 2026, unless under specific conditions.
+You are eligible to perform Hajj only once in a lifetime.

 A Mehram must be a male relative whom a woman is permanently forbidden to marry (father, brother, son, etc.) and must also be applying for Hajj with her.